Pineapple Coleslaw

 Get a taste of the tropics with this creamy pineapple coleslaw.
 It comes together quickly and makes an easy side dish recipe.

-I love to vacation in Florida.
-Anna Maria Island, Florida, to be exact.
+I love to vacation in Anna Maria Island, Florida.
 It’s our home away from home.
 The first time I visited the island, we had fish & chips at a restaurant at the end of the city pier.
 Although that restaurant is no longer there, I remember their pineapple coleslaw being so, so good.

-I took our homemade coleslaw recipe and tweaked it slightly to have a fresh pineapple flavor.
-This classic side dish is delicious served with battered fish & chips, but makes a great picnic side dish for just about any main dish.
+I took our homemade coleslaw recipe and tweaked it slightly to be coleslaw with pineapple.
+This classic side dish is delicious served with battered fish & chips, but makes a great picnic side dish for backyard bbqs.

 a bowl of pineapple coleslaw with pineapple slices